Virginia Tech® home

 Dr. Jeff Stilley is an instructor in the Department of Sociology.

-He recently completed his dissertation, which traced the emergence of a labor movement organizational network that resulted in a general strike in Kansas City in 1918.
+His current research traces the emergence of a labor movement organizational network that resulted in a general strike in Kansas City in 1918.
 The general strike came in solidarity with low wage white and Black women laundry workers.
-The analysis developed the concept of “solidarity infrastructure,” which works to move beyond a) overly structural explanations of inclusive class formation that focus on contradictions in the production process, and b) overly voluntaristic explanations of inclusive class formation that emphasize the strategy of politically radical organizers.
+The analysis develops the concept of “solidarity infrastructure,” a type of aspiring hegemonic bloc.
+This research has been featured on the Heartland Labor Forum radio program (KKFI) and A People’s History of Kansas City podcast (KCUR).

-• Comparative-Historical Methods
+• Comparative-Historical Sociology

 • Labor Movements